scheme-requests-for-implementation/srfi-123/README.md

 (e.g. a hashtable), and the requested field is empty, then the value of `default` is returned if given, and otherwise an error raised.
 If `object` is not of a sparse type, then `default` is ignored and an error raised if object doesn't have a value for `field`.
+(This error will typically come from the underlying accessor procedure.)

+    (ref #(0 1 2) 3)  ;error: vector-ref: Index out of bounds.

 Valid types for `object` are: bytevectors, hashtables, pairs, strings, vectors, and all record types.
 Only hashtables are a sparse type.